Uhtred, 2021

 4. Completing the commission

-It could take anywhere from a day to a few weeks to finish your painting.
-Make sure you’re available to answer questions or give input as I’m painting.
+It could take anywhere from a day to a few weeks to complete your painting.
+Make sure you’re available to answer questions or give input once I get started painting.
 At 95% completion, I’ll send you a photo and will do one round of minor edits.
-If major edits are needed, there will be additional charges.
+If major edits are needed, there may be additional charges.
 When the painting is complete, you’ll pay the final balance plus shipping.

 5. Drying, varnishing, and shipping

-I’ll wait 4 to 7 weeks for the painting to fully dry and cure.
+I’ll wait 4 to 5 weeks for the painting to fully dry and cure.
 After this, I’ll apply a coat of Gamvar Varnish to seal and protect it.
 I’ll carefully package and ship it via USPS with insurance and tracking.
+If you live in Richmond, VA or Baton Rouge, LA, local pickup options are an option.

 Choosing a reference